|Ryan Anderson (W)||$5,214,583||$5,214,583|

 Trainers: Jay Sabol, Eric Foran (head strength & conditioning coach)

-- 2022 — Owed second-rounder from the Denver Nuggets (Bol Manute Bol), may go to the Houston Rockets if the HEAT’s 2022 first is in the lottery.
+- 2022 — Lowest second-rounder from the Denver Nuggets and Philadelphia 76ers (Bol Manute Bol), may go to the Houston Rockets if the HEAT’s 2022 first is in the lottery.

 - 2022 — Houston has the right to swap first-rounders with the Miami HEAT (Victor Oladipo).
 The Rockets get the higher two of the Brooklyn Nets, Heat (top-14 protected) and Rockets.
 If Miami’s protections kick in, Houston will keep both the Nets’ and their own firsts, and will instead get the lower of the Denver Nuggets or Philadelphia 76ers’ 2022 second-rounder.